antrea-io/resource-auditing/README.md

 ## Overview
-This project provides an auditing system for network policy-related, Kubernetes resources and Antrea specific CRDs that tracks creations, updates, and deletions of these resources, stored as YAML files backed by a Git repository.
+This project provides an auditing system for network policy-related, Kubernetes resources and Antrea specific CRDs, that tracks creations, updates, and deletions of these resources, stored as YAML files backed by a Git repository.
 The system also comes with a CLI for querying and filtering the repository for changes based onfilters like date range or service account responsible for those changes, as well as a tagging and rollback feature for reverting the cluster state if the current cluster state is undesirable.
 A webUI service is linked to the repository, allowing for easy visualization of the entire history of resource configurations.

 ## Getting Started
 Ensure `kubectl` is running correctly prior to getting started.
 A label is used